cKNUSPeR/i2nca/README.md

 However, installation into a virtual env is recommended.

-## Install within a container
+### Installation with docker
-To get a docker container with i2nca installed, use the biocontainer.
+Biocontainers offers a docker container for i2nca.
 Pull this docker with
 ```
 docker pull biocontainers/i2nca
 ```